 β

-About the explorationβs phase for the switch button, the job has been started before I took over it.
-Basically some others designers played around, therefore I started to work from this stage.
-I only worked for the dark theme because the light one worked well.
-It was especially an exploration around the colors, I tested different ideas in order to make the active switch option more stand out when the user clicks on it.
+Regarding the exploration phase for the switch button, the work had already started before I took over.
+Some other designers had explored different ideas, so I started from that stage.
+I focused mainly on the dark theme because the light theme already worked well.
+The exploration was primarily around the colors.
+I tested different ideas to make the active switch option stand out more when the user clicks on it.

 β